 How to Calculate Customer Lifetime Value?

 Calculating CLTV is simple to do.
-We’ve provided two calculations below, so that you can calculate your “real terms” CLTV by factoring in the customer acquisition cost (CAC).
+We’ve provided two calculations below so that you can calculate your “real terms” CLTV by factoring in the customer acquisition cost (CAC).
 Remember that you can calculate this on either a “per customer” basis or, as is more common for bigger picture analysis, across your business.

 Use the below customer lifetime value formula to get your calculation.

-As we can see from the customer lifetime value calculations, working out your CLTV in profitability terms is a far more favourable outcome.
+As we can see from the customer lifetime value calculations, working out your CLTV in profitability terms is a far more favorable outcome.
 Doing will give you a greater insight into your wider business processes and might show you that you need to focus on reducing CAC as well as on building your customer relationships.